Part Two of my favorite places to eat in New York City and favorite places to see and do. Find Part One here.

 We enjoyed a delicious brunch sitting outside and got some great people watching in too.
 I took a friend’s suggestion and ordered the Lemon Ricotta Pancakes and the Velvety Tomato Soup.
 They were both spot on!

 From there we walked across to Central Park to rent bikes.
 There will be all kinds of bike vendors outside the park trying to get you to rent from them.
 I would recommend using the only bike rental place that is actually licensed to rent in the park, Bike and Roll.
 You will find them at Columbus Circle.
-The rest of them will take you to their shop 3 blocks away to get your bike with Bike and Roll you get your bike right in the park.
+With Bike and Roll you get your bike right in the park.

 We also had to visit Strawberry Fields where there were some musicians singing Beatles songs.